 As a pastor in law school, I’ve had to run on several tracks at the same time.
 That is, simultaneously attempting to teach, in both words and actions, what Christianity is and what it is not.
 Most unbelievers already have an opinion of what Christianity is, which is usually based on either a bad experience with insiders (Christians) or misrepresentation from outsiders (non-Christians).
 When you are around people 4 to 5 days a week for three years, you learn a lot about them.
 How much more if you work with someone 5 days a week for 10 to 30 years?
 They are also learning a lot about you!
 They are watching, listening, and critiquing your life.
 The following are principles and practices that have guided my interactions with colleagues (students, faculty, and administrators) as a missionary for Christ.

 4th Be clear on what IS and what ISN’T the gospel.
 Good intentions don’t negate bad theology.
 At the end of my first year of law school, one professor decided to present the gospel through an emotionally charged story about a Hispanic football player getting drunk, dying, and going to hell.
 Since attendance to the class was mandatory and no one could leave early, every student in my section had to listen to this impromptu sermon.
 Needless to say, I was grateful that a professor wanted students to hear and believe the gospel.
-However, I was disappointed by the lack of preparation and forethought in the professor’s approach to evangelizing students.
-Ironically, this same professor had scolded and berated students on numerous occasions for not being fully prepared for the task at hand.
+However, I was disappointed by the lack of either preparation or forethought in the professor’s approach to evangelizing students.
+Ironically, this same professor had scolded and berated us on numerous occasions for not being fully prepared for the task at hand.
 The entire message took about ten minutes and was filled with tears and pleas to believe in Jesus.
-However, the professor said THREE TIMES that although the story of Jesus sounds like a fairy tale, we should believe anyway.
+However, the professor said THREE TIMES that although the story of Jesus sounds like a fairy tale (I’m paraphrasing), we should believe anyway.
 In a room full of law students who are being vigorously trained to question everything, I am confident that the “believe anyway” approach essentially gave them permission to NOT believe.
 To be fair, the professor had already alienated most of the unbelievers in the class and at this point, even if the gospel had been accurately presented, most of them had tuned out.

 Because I had spent a significant amount of time getting to know many of the students and had countless conversations with them about Jesus and Christianity, I felt compelled to follow up with as many of them as possible.
-Both Christians and non-Christians, with the exception of one “hyper-fan” of the professor, felt like the presentation was a disaster.
+Both Christians and non-Christians, with the exception of one “hyper-fan” of the professor (i.e., “brown noser”), felt like the presentation was a disaster.
 Although the believers admired the courage, many recognized that all credibility that the professor may have had was out the window due to the way students had been treated throughout the year.
 Frankly, you can’t publicly berate students and “go off” in front of the class and then at the end of the year expect a revival.
 The unbelievers, however, we’re confused about why the man in the story went to hell.
 Was it because he was Hispanic?
 Was it because he was drunk?
 How did the professor know the man went to hell?
 Or was it because he wasn’t a Christian that he went to hell?
 I spent the next week trying to have a conversation with as many students as possible to explain what the gospel was and what it wasn’t.
 In these interactions with law students, I was reminded of the importance of clearly and concisely presenting the core tenets of the gospel.
 Thankfully, I was able to use this negative experience as an opportunity to point many of my colleagues to Christ and explain the gospel of grace.

 Action Plan: Get Rid of the Prepackaged Evangelism & Proclaim Jesus